Chart Color Schemes

 Avoca Beach ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Avoca Beach's cultural diversity was found to be below average, with 79.7% of its population born in Australia and 91.1% being citizens.
-English is spoken exclusively at home by 95.5% of residents.
-Christianity is the predominant religion, comprising 48.7% of Avoca Beach's population.
+English was spoken at home by 95.5%.
+Christianity was the predominant religion, comprising 48.7%.

 Frequently Asked Questions - Diversity